seifzzz/irrigation_system/README.md

 system is available

 # Before Running server
-change application properties, to connect your local database using mysql (url , usernaem and password)
+change application properties, to connect your local database using mysql (url , username and password)